Scheduled MonumentsEnglandGibside Hall, 17th to 19th century country house

 What is Gibside Hall, 17th to 19th century country house?

-Gibside Hall is a country house of eighteenth-century date located in Durham, England, and represents significant architectural development of the Georgian period.
+Gibside Hall is a country house in County Durham that represents significant architectural development across the seventeenth to nineteenth centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017224.

 Who is responsible for protecting Gibside Hall, 17th to 19th century country house?